Showing content for section Overview

 - A levels - DEE

-- UCAS points – 56 points Other qualifications such as Vocational A levels (AVCE), BTECs and Access courses will also be considered (calculate your UCAS points)
+- UCAS points - 56 points to include a minimum of 2 A levels, or equivalent.
+Other qualifications such as Vocational A levels (AVCE), BTECs and Access courses will also be considered (calculate your UCAS points)

 - BTECs (Extended Diplomas) - MPP